algon85/n-able-msp-diataxis/how-to/n-central/run-remote-commands.md

 For recurring or automated tasks, use Automation Policies instead.

 ## Prerequisites
-Before you begin:
+Conditions that need to be met before you begin:
--
+- You have access to the N-central Web Console
--
+- The target device has an active N-central agent
--
+- Your user role has permission to run remote commands
--
+- The device is online and is checking in

 ## Steps